Chia-Tien-Tang/NLP_Sentiment_Analysis_Assignment/README.md

 After gaining a better understanding of the dataset, we proceeded to explore various types of classification models along with different input and feature representations.

-## Input and feature representation
+## Model Input and Feature Extraction Process

 1. **Input Preprocessing**: We first loaded the data and converted the polarity labels into numerical format.The Classifier then accepts all the feature columns as input.When predicting,polarity labels are then labeled back.